John Yeamans: Yeamans family

 Sir John Yeamans married twice: firstly to – Limp, with whom he had five sons, and secondly on 11 April 1661 to Margaret Berringer, they had four children (two sons and two daughters).
 It is likely that Yeamans had Benjamin Berringer, his former business partner and husband of Margaret, poisoned just weeks before the marriage.
 However the death was investigated and Yeamans was cleared by the council.

 Yeamans' many descendants were still in prominent positions in West Indies affairs at the start of the 20th century.
 John's younger brother, Robert, also received a baronetcy on 31 December 1666 but he left no children.

 Yeamans' connection with the colony is still commemorated by the ancient mansion of Yeamans Hall, on Goose Creek, near Charleston.
 Sir John's considerable wealth in Barbados passed to his son, Major Sir William Yeamans, second baronet, and great-grandfather of Sir John Yeamans of Barbados, whose son, Sir Robert (d.
 19 February 1788), was the last baronet.

-Lieutenant Colonel Josiah Martin, the last colonial governor of the Province of North Carolina was a member of the same West Indies Yeamans family.

 Yeamans was one of a large, often prominent, family named Yeamans or Yeomans of Bristol, England some of whom later became Quakers.
 One prominent member of the family was Robert Yeamans a sheriff of Bristol.
 In 1643 he plotted to seize a city gate and let in a Royalist army to overwhelm the Parliamentary garrison.
 The plot was discovered and he along with some fellow conspirators were executed by the Parliamentary military governor for treason.
 Robert Yeamans was not a close relation of Sir John.